 For more model policies and complete policy support from The Key, see the policy bank.

-Our model document is up to date with the latest changes to the Department for Education's guidance on exclusions.
-We summarise the changes to this guidance in another article.
+Our model document complies with the Department for Education's statutory guidance on exclusions.

 Examples from schools